 For example, in Brankin v.
 Brankin, 967 N.E.2d 358, 361 (Ill.
 App.
 2012), both parties had income sufficient to support themselves and substantial assets.
 The court, in this case, awarded the husband more of the marital assets but then awarded the wife permanent maintenance.
 The greater award of marital assets was due to the husband’s contribution toward the assets and his ability to maintain the assets.
 The maintenance award to the wife was based on the length of the marriage and the standard of living the couple enjoyed during the marriage.

 Focus on Factors Relevant to Your Divorce Case

 While the lists of factors for both maintenance and division of marital assets can be overwhelming, the court can put more weight on some factors than others.
 It is important to focus the court on the factors relevant to your specific case.
 Make sure the Court understands the nature of the marital assets being divided and how that division affects the ability of each spouse to support themselves which in turn, affects the maintenance award.

-If you are wondering about spousal maintenance and property division if you and your spouse divorce, it is important to get sound legal advice.
+If you are wondering about spousal maintenance in Chicago and property division if you and your spouse divorce, it is important to get sound legal advice.
 Contact Anderson & Boback to speak with an experienced Chicago divorce lawyer about your situation and learn more about spousal support and division of marital assets.